 “It’s about being able to predict what medicines we will need in the future and which ones we already have are most suitable for a given patient.”

-Nerida Scott, PhD, Head, Johnson & Johnson Innovation, EMEA participated in an ‘In conversation’ chat with Paul Tunnah, Founder of Pharmaphorum, Chief Content Officer & UK MD at BIO-Europe Spring.
+Nerida Scott, PhD, Head, Johnson & Johnson Innovation, EMEA participated in an ‘In conversation’ chat at BIO-Europe Spring with Paul Tunnah, Founder of Pharmaphorum, Chief Content Officer & UK MD at Healthware Group.
 Registrants can view the full video recording here.